samson84/asterisk-demo/readme.md

 # Asterisk demo
-A short demo for practicing Asterisk intsllation, configuration, put it into a docker.
+A short demo for practicing Asterisk installation, configuration, and usage inside a docker image.

 This demo creates a dockerized Asterisk server, where possible to register by a SIP client.
-An IVR responses, when an extension is called, after selecting a number, a new outgoing number is dialed, and a client connected to it.
+An IVR (Inetractive Voice Response) responses, when an extension is called, after selecting a number, a new outgoing number is dialed, and a client connected to it.

-**Note:** This demo is created for learning purpuses, not use it in real environment.
+**Note:** This demo is created for learning purpuses, not use it in production environment.

+# About this document

+The first part of this description is much more user friendly and application centric (Asterisk), the second part go into some implementation details about the under laying container solution (Docker).

 # Asterisk

+Asterisk is an open source PBX, responsible to handle telephone calls, and manage them.
+Typical applications are sales, support, helpdesk. ***"Your call is really important for us, please press nine"*** type of systems.
+Responsible to manage the different telecom interfaces, initiate, handle, manipulate the calls, connect the subscribers at low level.

+Learn more here: [Asterisk]

 ## Usage